 Sidney Yoshida first coined the term “iceberg of ignorance” as a way to describe how knowledge of problems does not travel up the hierarchy.
 In his study, leadership could only identify 4% of the organizational problems known to frontline employees.
 It’s scary to think that so few problems are known or understood by the very people responsible for taking action.
 Can you imagine if our brain only knew 4% of the problems our cells were aware of?
 Yet, that’s how many organizations try to operate today.

-Feedback Loops Enable the Agile Adaptation Needed for Today’s Constantly Changing Environment
+Feedback Enables the Agile Adaptation Needed for Today’s Constantly Changing Environment

 Mid and large sized organizations need information to flow from their frontline, where most primary information is collected, to the central processing area — the brain/C-suite where decisions are made.
 To accomplish this, leadership needs to take an active role in soliciting input from the frontline.

-The Genba (or Gemba) Walk is a lean management philosophy that attempts to increase information gathering from where value is created at the frontline.
+One example of actively soliciting input from employees is the Genba (or Gemba) Walk.
+It’s a lean management philosophy that attempts to increase information gathering from where value is created at the frontline.
 Classically, a Genba has been a physical location where managers should regularly visit to gain insight into the processes that create value.
 Every organization has a Genba — the place they create value — but the location of that Genba is different for almost every business.
 In manufacturing, the Genba is on the factory floor.
-In retail, the Genba is in the store near the P.O.S. system.
-In a hospital the Genba, is in the patient’s rooms.
+In retail, the Genba is in the store.
+In a hospital the Genba, is in the patients’ rooms.